verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] Sunlight woven into my thoughts
 - [ ] Dipped in moonlight, wrapped in serenity
 - [ ] Floating between what is and what could be
+- [ ] Echoes of a moment that never fades